ItsKarma/ItsKarma.github.io/_posts/2016-04-27-yo-dawg-templates.md

 How do we update HAProxy when a new web server is launched

 * New web server is launched.
-A startup script registers it with Consul.
+* A startup script executes Chef with an environment/role.
+* Chef lays down the consul-template .ctpl file.
+* The instance registers with the Consul cluster.
 * Consul pushes the new web server's data to consul-template on the HAProxy instance.
 * consul-template renders a new config with the new web server.
 * Since a change was made to the template, consul-template reloads the HAProxy config file.